 I shall see how this all works when the time comes.
 Have to find the items they recommend.

 Good and less good features

 - Great ankle support.

 The price & rating

-On the US market, the price range is incredible, anywhere in the range $190 – 400 or so.
+On the US market, the price range is incredible, anywhere in the range of $190 – 400 or so.
 There are many sellers, no surprise because these are very popular boots.
-On the EU market, you can expect some 200 – 220 Euro.
-I had a discount and got them for 180 Euro.
+On the EU market, you can expect some 200 – 220 Euros.
+I had a discount and got them for 180 Euros.

 From what I see on Amazon, customers are pretty happy with these boots and the average rating is 4.4/5 for one seller and based on more than 450 reports.
 Also, 82% have declared ‘fit as expected’.

 But as I said, there are many sellers and many customers, not all are happy.
-Here is my own initial rating, I might make some corrections later as I continue using these boots:
+Here is my own rating:

 My rating of the Lowa Renegade GTX Mid Hiking Boots for Men: